In Short

 How to Calculate Annual Leave Entitlements

-To calculate annual leave, follow these steps:
+To calculate annual leave, you must:

 - multiply the number of weeks that the employee has been employed by the business (i.e. since they started working in the company) by 2.923.
 This will give you the total hours of annual leave that the employee has accrued;

-- deduct any annual leave that the employee has already taken; and multiply this amount by the employee’s hourly rate of pay.
+- deduct any annual leave that the employee has already taken; and

 The Fair Work Ombudsman offers an online calculator to calculate employees’ annual leave.